dndrks/less-concepts/README.md

 249 -> 13
 ```

-Choice: I want to remove the dumb, thinking part of my self from the sequencing of pitches.
+**Choice**: I want to remove the dumb, thinking part of my self from the sequencing of pitches.

-Solution: Use the major scale degrees in each CA-chosen Tracker positions (above) to sequence an oscillator.
+**Solution**: Use the major scale degrees in each CA-chosen Tracker positions (above) to sequence an oscillator.

 Iterating these results from Tracker position to actual major scale degrees...
 note data:`[0,2,4,5,7,9,11,12,14,16,17,19,21,23]`

 ```
 (position -> note data)

 2 -> 4
 6 -> 11